inclusive-design/guide.inclusivedesign.ca/src/documents/tools/SynchronizedDesignAssets.html.md

 ## Try

-1. Store the latest version of a file on a cloud based sharing system, such as Dropbox.
+1. Storing the latest version of a file on a cloud based sharing system, such as Dropbox.
-2. Provide a link to this file on a wiki page that is available to all members of your community. **Note**: The advantage of linking the file from a wiki page rather than sharing it directly via email, chat or other means is that people can leave comments and feedback about the design artifact in question, and a record of that discussion persists.
+2. Providing a link to this file on a wiki page that is available to all members of your community. **Note**: The advantage of linking the file from a wiki page rather than sharing it directly via email, chat or other means is that people can leave comments and feedback about the design artifact in question, and a record of that discussion persists.
 In addition, it provides the community with a common location where they can access the latest version of a file.
-3. Notify your team or the larger community of your posting via email.
+3. Notifying your team or the larger community of your posting via email.